 The National Institute of Standards and Technology (NIST) maintains a useful page with the current best values for many fundamental constants (along with their uncertainties) at http://physics.nist.gov/cuu/Constants/.

-The standard guide to uncertainties is published by the Bureau International des Poids et Mesures (BIPM) is GUM: Guide to the Expression of Uncertainty in Measurement, commonly known as "GUM".
+The standard guide to uncertainties, published by the Bureau International des Poids et Mesures (BIPM), is GUM: Guide to the Expression of Uncertainty in Measurement, commonly known as "GUM".
 The full guide is intended to be complete, but can be rather dense to read.

 NIST maintains a publication summarizing those guidelines: See Guidelines for Evaluating and Expressing Measurement Uncertainty.
 Also, be sure to check out the Uncertainty Machine.